Looking for the best insurance as a digital nomad in Chile?

 Consider Genki if you plan extended stays in Chile, intend to explore remote regions and engage in adventure activities, prefer lower deductibles for easier access to private healthcare, or want comprehensive protection when accessing premium medical facilities.
 View Genki's details.

-Consider SafetyWing if you're budget-conscious, plan to stay primarily in Santiago or major cities with good healthcare access, are comfortable with higher deductibles, or want basic emergency coverage while taking advantage of Chile's regional exploration opportunities.
+Consider SafetyWing if you want travel extras bundled with health cover, plan to stay primarily in Santiago or major cities with good healthcare access, or want basic emergency coverage while taking advantage of Chile's regional exploration opportunities.
 View SafetyWing's details.

 Visit our complete directory of digital nomad insurance providers to explore additional options and compare features across multiple carriers.